joaquinOnSoft/Ringover2QfinitiDataImporter/README.md

  - **-u,--unc <arg>**        (MADATORY) Universal Naming Convention (UNC) path to store the call recording files, i.e. *\\SERVER\recordings*
  - **-d, --discard**         (OPTIONAL) Discard calls without audio file associated (false by default)
  - **-w, --wav**              (OPTIONAL) Apply .mp3 to .wav conversion (using ffmpeg).
+ - **-r, --remove**           (OPTIONAL) Remove .mp3 files once the download is completed and the Excel file has been generated.
+(Recommended when --wav argument is used)

 > **NOTE** 'ffmpeg' must be included in the *PATH* when using --wav argument.
 > The conversion from .mp3 to .wav will increase the time needed to complete the process.